Language: EN

 }

-In this example, DivideByZeroException, NullReferenceException, and a generic Exception are handled, capturing any other type of exception not specifically addressed.
+In this example, DivideByZeroException, NullReferenceException, and a generic Exception are handled, capturing any other type of exception that is not specifically managed.

 Using the finally Block